Hear the difference: Using CrumplePop's WindRemover

 Most likely, you’ll be able to remove the lower frequencies without affecting the overall sound quality.
 If that’s the case, you should do that to leave more room for additional effects and remove potential interferences with higher frequencies.

-Given the speech frequency band is between 80 Hz and 255 Hz, you should focus your attention on this frequency range and ensure everything within these boundaries sounds loud and clear.
+Since speech frequency is between 80 Hz and 255 Hz, you should focus your attention on this range and ensure everything within these boundaries sounds loud and clear.

 • Multiband Compressor